Human Touch: Unreleased outtakes

-Springsteen's first album without the E Street Band featured numerous outtakes, many of which have been released.
-A cover of "Viva Las Vegas" was released as a B-side and on The Essential Bruce Springsteen, "Chicken Lips and Lizard Hips" was released on a children's album, and "30 Days Out" was also a B-side.
-"Part Man, Part Monkey", a track originally recorded during the Tunnel of Love session and performed on that tour, was re-recorded and released as a B-side and on Tracks along with other outtakes such as "Trouble In Paradise", "Sad Eyes", "Leavin' Train", "Seven Angels", "My Lover Man", "When the Lights Go Out", "Over the Rise", "Goin' Cali" and "Loose Change".
-"Trouble River" was released on 18 Tracks.
-Springsteen also recorded "Red-Headed Woman", a tribute to his wife Patti Scialfa and a song performed often, eventually released as a live version on the MTV Unplugged album, "Secret Garden", which would later get re-worked with the reunited E Street Band in 1995 for Greatest Hits, and "All the Way Home", a song Springsteen gave to Southside Johnny and one that Springsteen would not release until 2005's Devils & Dust.
+Springsteen's first album without the E Street Band generated numerous outtakes, many of which were later released.
+A cover of "Viva Las Vegas" was issued as a B-side and included on The Essential Bruce Springsteen; "Chicken Lips and Lizard Hips" appeared on a children's compilation album; and "30 Days Out" served as another B-side.
+"Part Man, Part Monkey"—a track originally recorded during the Tunnel of Love sessions and performed on that tour—was re-recorded and released as a B-side and on Tracks.
+Other outtakes included on Tracks include "Trouble In Paradise", "Sad Eyes", "Leavin' Train", "Seven Angels", "My Lover Man", "When the Lights Go Out", "Over the Rise", "Goin' Cali", and "Loose Change".
+"Trouble River" was subsequently released on 18 Tracks.
+Springsteen also recorded "Red-Headed Woman", a live version of which eventually appeared on the MTV Unplugged album.
+Additionally, he recorded "Secret Garden", which was later re-worked with the reunited E Street Band in 1995 for Greatest Hits, and "All the Way Home", a song Springsteen gave to Southside Johnny that he would not release himself until 2005's Devils & Dust.